Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #mathematics.probability.distributions, #statistics.normalization

-## Derive the expression for Kullback-Leibler divergence approximation using a finite sample set.
+## Derive the expression for Kullback-Leibler divergence approximation using a finite sample set

 Given a target distribution $p(\mathbf{x})$ and an approximating distribution $q(\mathbf{x} \mid \boldsymbol{\theta})$, the Kullback-Leibler divergence can be approximated as: